ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Related Works

 Imitation Learning (IL) has emerged as a dominant paradigm in robotic manipulation \cite{dp, act}.
 Notable works \cite{pi0, pi0.5, gen0} have demonstrated exceptional scalability when utilizing visual observations as input, successfully tackling complex challenges ranging from deformable object manipulation to long-horizon assembly.

 Recent research \cite{tacdiffusion, acp, forcemimic, dexforce, cr_dagger, forcevla} has begun to integrate force and torque measurements as additional modalities within the IL framework, which aims to enhance the model's understanding of contact states and exerted forces, and improve performance in contact-rich scenarios.
 Most of these works incorporate force/torque signals from the robot's Tool Center Point (TCP) directly into the policy input.
 However, there is a critical limitation in these approaches.
 Due to action chunking \cite{dp, act}, the control within each chunk remains effectively open-loop.
-This prevents the system from reacting to high-frequency force feedback in real-time, which consequently constrains performance in contact-rich tasks.
+This prevents the system from reacting to force feedback within each action chunk at the action rate, which consequently constrains performance in contact-rich tasks.
 To address this, Reactive Diffusion Policy (RDP) \cite{rdp} proposed a hierarchical slow-fast architecture to achieve closed-loop control based on force signals.
 It utilizes a slow network to predict latent action and a fast network to decode the latent combined with the latest force signals into executable actions.

 Despite its effectiveness, the two-stage design of RDP introduces complexity in training and hyperparameter tuning and limits potential scalability.
 In this work, we propose ImplicitRDP, which achieves similar force-based closed-loop control but within a unified framework.
 Inspired by the success of causal modeling in domains such as large language models \cite{gpt4, qwen3} and video generation\cite{causvid}, we implement a structural slow-fast learning mechanism via causal attention.
-This allows for high-frequency force injection and end-to-end training as well.
+This allows rapid force control at the action rate while preserving end-to-end training.